1. See your GP

 - If the school is still being uncooperative then you may need to approach the next level of command, such as the head of year, assistant head teacher, or head teacher.
 The school complaint’s procedure should tell you who to approach and in what order.

-having contacted the head teacher, then the next step would be to write to the clerk of governors.
+If you are still unhappy having contacted the head teacher, then the next step would be to write to the clerk of governors.
 If the Governors can’t help then you should contact the Local Authority.

 Education for Children out of school for Health reasons: